apache/kafka-site/content/en/41/operations/kraft.md

 If you are not sure whether you are using static or dynamic quorums, you can determine this by running something like the following:

     $ bin/kafka-features.sh --bootstrap-controller localhost:9093 describe

 If the `kraft.version` field is level 0 or absent, you are using a static quorum.
 If it is 1 or above, you are using a dynamic quorum.
 For example, here is an example of a static quorum:

     Feature: kraft.version  SupportedMinVersion: 0  SupportedMaxVersion: 1  FinalizedVersionLevel: 0 Epoch: 5
     Feature: metadata.version       SupportedMinVersion: 3.3-IV3    SupportedMaxVersion: 3.9-IV0 FinalizedVersionLevel: 3.9-IV0  Epoch: 5

 Here is another example of a static quorum:

     Feature: metadata.version       SupportedMinVersion: 3.3-IV3    SupportedMaxVersion: 3.8-IV0 FinalizedVersionLevel: 3.8-IV0  Epoch: 5

 Here is an example of a dynamic quorum:

     Feature: kraft.version  SupportedMinVersion: 0  SupportedMaxVersion: 1  FinalizedVersionLevel: 1 Epoch: 5
     Feature: metadata.version       SupportedMinVersion: 3.3-IV3    SupportedMaxVersion: 3.9-IV0 FinalizedVersionLevel: 3.9-IV0  Epoch: 5

 The static versus dynamic nature of the quorum is determined at the time of formatting.
-Specifically, the quorum will be formatted as dynamic if `controller.quorum.voters` is **not** present, and if the software version is Apache Kafka 3.9 or newer.
+Specifically, the quorum will be formatted as dynamic if `controller.quorum.voters` is **not** present, and one of --standalone, --initial-controllers, or --no-initial-controllers is set.
 If you have followed the instructions earlier in this document, you will get a dynamic quorum.

-If you would like the formatting process to fail if a dynamic quorum cannot be achieved, format your controllers using the `--feature kraft.version=1`.
-(Note that you should not supply this flag when formatting brokers -- only when formatting controllers.)

-      $ bin/kafka-storage.sh format -t KAFKA_CLUSTER_ID --feature kraft.version=1 -c controller.properties

 Note: To migrate from static voter set to dynamic voter set, please refer to the Upgrade section.